 There were no dimensional changes of the Model B lobe profiles or lobe timing of the camshaft throughout its Production and Service life, and no apparent evidence exists that it was superseded by a different camshaft part number or design level.

-Compared to the Model A lobe profile, the Model B camshaft design has more pointed lobe designs (smaller nose radius) and are known for rapid and considerable wear on the tip of the lobe.
-This wear quickly and significantly reduces the effective lift of the cam lobe (and valve).
-Well-used cams may perhaps be mistaken as a 'different' lobe design compared to unused cams.
+Compared to the Model A lobe profile, the Model B camshaft design has a more pointed lobe design (smaller nose radius) and is known for rapid and considerable wear on the nose or tip of the lobe.

 Accelerated wear on the nose of the lobe reduces the overall lift of the lobe and valve, and diminishes the rate of valve seat opening of the valve.
 Net result: Loss of torque and power.